florentgluck/rawtherapee_builder/README.md

 # Remark

-RawTherapee requires the `libiptcdata0` library.
-To install it, simply run:
+RawTherapee requires the `libiptcdata0` and `liblensfun` libraries on the host.
+To install them, simply run:

 ```
-sudo apt install -y libiptcdata0
+sudo apt install -y libiptcdata0 liblensfun1
 ```